 How to transfer Title of Car after Death?

-Ever wonder how title to a person’s car is transferred after they have passed?
-Believe it or not, the State of California has made it a rather straight forward process.
+How can you transfer a car title after the owner has passed?
+Believe it or not, the State of California has made it a rather straight forward process to transfer a car title.

 So how easy is it to transfer a car at someone’s death?
-Well, it all depends on whether the deceased person’s estate is being probated or not.
+Well, it all depends on whether the deceased person’s estate will go through probated or not.

 Transfer With Probate

-If the estate of the Decedent is being probated, then the Administrator of the estate must submit the following documents to the California Department of Vehicles:
+If the Decedent’s estate is being probated, then the estate’s Administrator must submit the following documents to the California Department of Vehicles:

 - California Certificate of Title for the vehicle;